 For harmony is as precious as the anointing oil that was poured over Aaron’s head, that ran down his beard and onto the border of his robe.
 Harmony is as refreshing as the dew from Mount Hermon that falls on the mountains of Zion.
 And there the Lord has pronounced his blessing, even life everlasting.
 Psalm 133 (NLT)

-All that to say, we bring our relationships to the occupied throne of grace today—praying for the refreshing, “wonderful and pleasant” harmony you commend.
-None of us want our relationships to emit the dissonance, discord, and anti-harmony of a bad Barbershop quartet.
+Heavenly Father, in response to this wonderful Psalm, we bring our relationships to the occupied throne of grace today—praying for the “wonderful and pleasant” harmony you commend.

-Father, for the glory of your name, we will resist him tenaciously, like we’d resist an intruder trying to break into our homes.
-For that is who he is—the thief who has come to steal, kill, and destroy (John 10:10).
-We will “make every effort to preserve the unity of the Spirit through the bond of peace” (Eph.
+Father, for your glory, we’ll resist him tenaciously.
+Just like we’d resist a robber trying to break into our homes.
+For that’s who Satan is—the intruder who’s come to “steal, kill, and destroy” (John 10:10).
+We’ll “make every effort to preserve the unity of the Spirit through the bond of peace” (Eph.
 4:3).